Zoe-life/boldadventures-app/README.md

 Deployment:

-The website is deployed on Vercel.
+The website is live at:  https://boldadventures-app.vercel.app/

 Future Development: